OlivierSohn/hamazed/README.md

 # Backlog

-- try rectangular spaces (WorldSize will be a pair)
 - implement render of space (deduce which wall element based on neighbors)
 - random geometry for levels (some numbers might be cycling in separate sub spaces)